LucPellinger/data-engineering-challenge/README.md

 You can find the result in [SQL Query Results](#sql-query-results).

 To get started, please follow the instructions below at [Getting Started](#getting-started).
+Send me a request if you want to get the dataset for the challenge.

 <center>